manoahmpah/NSIPHP/README.md

 # NSIPHP

-📚 Some exercices for leraning PHP
+📚 Some exercises for learning PHP